“Real” car companies must stop investing in the past

 Being committed to both the old-world and the new is like maintaining two households: expensive.

-The issue is, of course: even while automakers invest into on-demand, autonomous mobility services, they still need to serve traditional buyers of internal-combustion-engined, privately-owned trucks and cars.
+The issue is, of course: even while automakers invest into on-demand, autonomous mobility services, they still need to serve traditional buyers of internal-combustion-engine, privately-owned trucks and cars.
 Unlike the disruptors, OEMs are spread thin, having to make investments both into their “cash cows” and into the future most agree is coming.

 For all of the investments that these “traditional” car companies are making in electrification, in shared mobility, and autonomous technology, some of their old-world investments are mindboggling.
 Perhaps car companies will someday be well positioned to leverage their own strengths, but first, they would need to shed the dead weight.
 Some aren’t.